 While our winter months do bring cooler weather and rain to parts of the country, many locations only experience a mild winter.
 High temperatures range from between 10 to 16 degrees Celsius (50 – 61F), but our ‘winterless North’ hardly experiences colder days at all.
 In the South Island, frosts and heavy snowfall is common – ski season is world-class.

-The ski fields are in full swing, and the mountains of the Central Plateau, Canterbury and Central Otago are blanketed with fresh snow.
-Snow enthusiasts should make a point of trying several different ski fields a go – in Queenstown and Wanaka, there are four world-class ski fields within an hour and a half of each other.
+The ski areas are in full swing, and the mountains of the Central Plateau, Canterbury and Central Otago are blanketed with fresh snow.
+Snow enthusiasts should make a point of trying several different ski fields in Queenstown and Wanaka, there are four world-class ski fields within an hour and a half of each other.
 For a thrill, try heli-skiing, snowboarding, cross country skiing or sledging.

 In Auckland, temperatures are mild and sunny days are common.
 It’s the perfect time of year to hike up Rangitoto – chances are you’ll have the dormant volcano all to yourself.